 Click the “Click Here to Register” button below to sign up for emails and notifications regarding the bidding opportunities associated with the expansion of the Wisconsin Center.

 When originally opened as the Midwest Express Center in 1998, the Wisconsin Center was designed with a Phase III expansion in mind, extending to the north to Kilbourn Avenue.
 In this or a fourth phase, the center would ultimately to be connected to the Arena and Auditorium.
 However, this expansion was delayed by the tumultuous… Read Full Article

-Employment Impact: The Wisconsin Center Expansion Project will entail over eleven hundred construction jobs on-site and as many off-site, generating more than $100 million in wages to help restart the economy.
-After completion, expanded operations are expected to bring in more than 100,000 new visitors, nearly double visitor spending within five years, and support almost… Read Full Article
+April 15, 2020 Employment Impact: The Wisconsin Center Expansion Project will entail over eleven hundred construction jobs on-site and as many off-site, generating more than $100 million in wages to help restart the economy.
+After completion, expanded operations are expected to bring in more than 100,000 new visitors, nearly double visitor spending within five years,… Read Full Article

 Governance Committee to provide final approval before issuing bonds MILWAUKEE (April 2, 2020) – The Wisconsin Center District (WCD) Board approved a resolution authorizing the District to move forward with the $419.9 million convention center expansion, as well as restructuring of existing debt, increasing the Milwaukee County hotel tax, and extension of the food and… Read Full Article